sandeepshakya2019/project1/README.md

 # Second Step

-After fetching the repository use "npm i" or "npm insatll" to install the packages "package.json"
+After fetching the repository use "npm i" or "npm install" to install the packages "package.json"

 # Third Step